qferryAI/mi_transformers_abstract/README.md

 ## Scripts
 - `utils.py`: Implements helper functions.
 - `module_dataset.py`: Implements dataset class.
+Related to the training of the factorized transformer models:
 - `module_transformer_factor.py`: Implements transformer with factorized token embeddings and position encodings.
 - `module_train_probe.py`: Implements wrapper class for training and probing the transformer.
 - `train_model.py`: Script used to train the model.
+Related to the training of the language-enhanced architecture (LEA) models:
+- `module_transformer_lea.py`: Implements transformer with language-enhanced architecture.
+- `module_train_probe_lea.py`: Implements wrapper class for training LEA models.
+- `train_model_lea.py`: Script used to train the LEA model.

 ## Getting Started